Michelvandersmissen/Smart-shoppinglist/README.md

 # Smart-shoppinglist

+Hi people,

-Smart shoppinglist for more than 1 person.
+a smart shoppinglist for more than 1 person.